Is your bus pass is expiring 31 March 2024?

 We are offering eligible people a companion bus pass to encourage independent living, provide free transport to help reduce social isolation and encourage the use of sustainable transport.

-You can also find information about disabled person’s bus passes, including a 12 month trial of free disabled travel.
+You can also find information about disabled person’s bus passes.

 Apply for a bus pass

-You can either apply for an older person’s bus pass online or at the Civic Offices.
+You can either apply for an older person’s bus pass online or in person at the Civic Offices.

-To apply for a pass, you will need to provide proof of age, such as:
+To apply for a pass, you will need to provide:

-You will also need to provide proof that you live in Portsmouth (such as a council tax bill, housing benefit, rent book, electoral registration or utility bill) and a passport-quality colour photograph.
-Your photograph must show your head and shoulders only, without head gear, (except on religious or medical grounds) front facing and alone.
+- a passport-quality colour photograph.
+Your photograph must show your head and shoulders only, without headgear (except on religious or medical grounds), front facing and alone.

 We will post the pass directly to you, which can take up to 10 working days.